HEEM86/ReactPortfolio/README.md

 My react site is created to the best of my ability.
 It was challenging trying to incorporate the react-bootstrap elements into my application.
 This sample of work is only an MVP, that I will improve on in the future as continue learn more about react.

 I took the liberity of using this readme to showcase my work.
+I've also have a link to my LinkedIN and Resume.